myendless1/FreqMoE/README.md

 ## Dataset Description

-This project uses the [PDEBench](https://github.com/ArashMehrjou/PDEBench) 2DCFD dataset.
+This example opensource code uses the [PDEBench](https://github.com/ArashMehrjou/PDEBench) 2DCFD dataset.
 The original data is in HDF5 format and contains multi-variable fields for fluid dynamics (e.g., velocity, density, pressure).

 ## Data Caching with LMDB